makrai/notes/aljohani-21-focal-loss-and-class-weight.md

-A novel focal-loss and class-weight-aware convolutional neural network for the classification of in-text citations Naif Radi Aljohani nraljohani@kau.edu.sa, Ayman Fayoumi, and Saeed-Ul Hassan https://orcid.org/0000-0002-6509-9190View all authors and affiliations
+A novel focal-loss and class-weight-aware convolutional neural network for the classification of in-text citations
+Naif Radi Aljohani nraljohani@kau.edu.sa, Ayman Fayoumi, and Saeed-Ul Hassan https://orcid.org/0000-0002-6509-9190View all authors and affiliations
 2021 Journal of Information Science Volume 49, Issue 1

 # Abstract

-* citations have different reasons and functions, should not all be treated in
+* citations have different reasons and functions
 * dataset: 10K citation contexts annotated by human experts, extracted from the Association for Computational Linguistics repository, we present a deep learning–based citation context classification architecture.
 Unlike all